 A student or his or her parent(s), guardian(s), custodian(s) may appeal any suspension or expulsion by the Superintendent or President the Board of Trustees to the full Board of Trustees.
 The student or his or her parent guardian(s) or custodian(s), may be represented in all appeal proceedings and, shall granted a hearing before the Board of Trustees in order to be heard against the suspension or expulsion.
-At the request of the student, parent(s), guardian(s) or custodian(s), the hearing will be held in executive session, but the Board of Trustees shall act upon the suspension or expulsion only at a public meeting.
-The Board of Trustees, by a majority vote of its full membership may affirm the order of suspension or expulsion, reinstate the student, or otherwise reverse, vacate, or modify the order suspension or expulsion.
+At the request of the student, parent(s), guardian(s) or custodian(s), the hearing will be held in executive session, but the Board of Trustees, by a majority vote of its full membership may affirm the order of suspension or expulsion.
 There shall be a verbatim record of the hearing.
 The decision of the Board of Trustees may be appealed under Chapter 2506 of the Ohio Revised Code.